ChaMinZi/Android_Basic_Sample/MarsRealeState/README.md

 # Connect to the Internet - Mars Real Estate

-This is the toy app for Lesson 8 of the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

 ## MarsRealEstate

 MarsRealEstate is a simple demo app using ViewModel & LiveData with Retrofit, Glide and Moshi in Kotlin.